beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 ![scatterplotpremierleagueteampoints](/img/premierleagueteamstotalpointsscatter.PNG)

-We see a similar distribution as in the wins scatter plot due to there being a greater number of teams with a median age of 27 and 28.
+We see a similar distribution as the wins scatter plot due to there being a greater number of teams with a median age of 27 and 28.
 The majority of teams in this case, regardless of age, have 50 points or less.
-The team with the most points at 100 is 20 points ahead of its nearest neighbor who earned 80 points.
-No teams with an average age below about 27.5 years earned more than 50 points.
+The team with the most points at 100, is 20 points ahead of its nearest neighbor who earned 80 points.
+No teams with an average age below about 27.5 years and greater than about 28 years earned more than 50 points.